benotsman-youssuf/GetAyah/Readme.md

 - Allows the user to fetch a new Ayah by clicking a button
 - Fetches and displays Tafseer for the displayed Ayah
 - Provides audio playback for the displayed Ayah
+- provides copy button to copy Ayah and its tafsit to make sharing easier
+- add button to translate Ayah to english

 ## How to Use